Health minister tells Germans: Get vaccinated or get COVID | Health

 Official figures Monday showed more than 30,000 newly confirmed cases in Germany over the past 24 hours — an increase of about 50% compared to one week ago.
 The country is this week expected to pass 100,000 coronavirus-related deaths since the start of the pandemic.

-Hospitals have warned that ICU capacities are nearly exhausted, with some patients having to be transferred to other clinics far away.
+Hospitals warn that ICU capacities are nearly exhausted, with some patients having to be transferred to clinics in other parts of Germany.

-Health Minister Jens Spahn urged Germans to get vaccinated, including with booster shots if their first round of inoculation occurred more than six months ago, to reduce the risk of serious illness.
+To reduce the risk of serious illness, Health Minister Jens Spahn urged Germans to get vaccinated, including with booster shots if their first round of inoculation occurred more than six months ago.

 “By the end of this winter pretty much everyone in Germany (...) will have been vaccinated, recovered or died,” Spahn told reporters in Berlin.

-He acknowledged some had described this view as cynical.
-"But it's true.
-With the highly contagious delta variant this is very, very likely and that's why we are recommending vaccination so urgently," said Spahn.
+He acknowledged that some would consider this view to be cynical.
+“But it's true.
+With the highly contagious delta variant this is very, very likely and that's why we are recommending vaccination so urgently,” said Spahn.

 Spahn said some 50 million doses of the Moderna and BioNtech-Pfizer vaccines will be made available for the rest of the year to allow people to get first, second or third shots, as necessary.
 To achieve this, Germany is holding back tens of millions of doses originally intended for poor countries.
 Those missing doses will be provided at a later date, he said.

-Some politicians in Germany have suggested the country may need to consider compulsory vaccinations, like its neighbor Austria.
+Some politicians in Germany have suggested the country may need to consider compulsory vaccinations, like its neighbour Austria.

-About 68% of the population in Germany has been fully vaccinated; experts say a rate above 75% across the population is necessary.
+About 68% of Germany's population of 83 million has been fully vaccinated.
+The German government has said it wants to push that rate above 75% to effectively curb the spread of the virus, but a sizeable minority in the population has resisted calls to take the shot.

 Karl Lauterbach, a prominent lawmaker with the center-left Social Democrats, called for a “radical” application of rules requiring people to present vaccination or recovery certificates to access some stores and public places.